-The warm grip of the Spanish heat dithers with each drop of the wind, releasing me from its luxurious caress momentarily – bringing me back to my surroundings as though a valium induced haze had lifted.
+The warm grip of the Spanish heat loosens with each whistle of the wind, releasing me from its luxurious caress momentarily – bringing me back to my surroundings as though a valium induced haze had lifted.
 I push back onto my arms, let my hair tickle my back and kick out my legs.
 The fishermen are still there.
 More tourists are walking along the harbour wall, ready to do the obligatory turn around the little lighthouse and circle back the way they came.
 No one moves at speed, here.
 Only the distant purr of a far off boat suggests that acceleration is possible, that there might be some need for it.
 Even then, it is washed up with the sound of the waves.
 Mingled with the wind, it lulls you into an alternative reality.
 The kind that you dream of but only find in the fleeting moments of your annual escape.
 You never know where those special spots might be, the ones that offer an inadvertent gateway to another dimension.

 This is the fourth day that I have mooched to this place.
 It’s become a daily pilgrimage.
 Sliding along the beachfront in my loose sandals, letting my old bag bosh gently at my behind as I master the gait of an individual so utterly at one with themselves that even if a spaceship full of Trump clones landed at my feet – I wouldn’t shudder.
 That’s right, so centered that even the leftist’s nightmare couldn’t raise me from my mental Lotus position.
 Perched at the end of the first harbour wall, before the little red lighthouse and its ineffective graffiti, I meditate.
 It’s not a usual habit of mine, but it is a desirable one.
 I do it because I know it is good for me.
 I have forgotten how it feels to be swept around my inner vortex and cuddled on a cloud of consciousness – but I remember that it felt so good, the last time, that the aftermath left me quite literally high-on-life.
 That’s what I’m aiming for, a piece of quiet and then the rushing energy of my own existence.